 Video Producer Holly has been down to the coast with her dancing shoes to support EDF Energy.
 Here’s her tale:

-The evening before in Brighton, after a team briefing with EDF Energy staff bubbling with energy, a few chicken goujons, and a glass or two of wine, it was time to start dance rehearsals.
-Of course you’d find no Coldplay or Eminem here – as you’d expect all dancing was to of dancefloor classics such as the Macarena, YMCA, and Michael Jackson’s Thriller.
+The evening before in Brighton, after a team briefing with EDF Energy staff bubbling with energy, a few chicken goujons and a glass or two of wine, it was time to start dance rehearsals.
+Of course you’d find no Coldplay or Eminem here.
+All dancing was to dancefloor classics such as the La Macarena, YMCA and Michael Jackson’s Thriller.

-Up bright and early the following morning we made our way down to the beach front.
-We were there to capture the ‘best bits’ of the day as we travelled through Brighton in a long line up of other decorative floats from Madeira Drive (just in front of the Brighton wheel) going north towards Preston Park.
+Up bright and early the following morning, we made our way down to the beach front.
+We were there to capture the best bits of the day as we travelled through Brighton from Madeira Drive (just in front of the Brighton wheel) going north towards Preston Park in a long line-up of other decorative floats.
 EDF Energy’s parade float was a large open-top bus – a multi-coloured motor of disco energy, complete with giant glitter ball graphic with a screen inside showing a live feed from our cameras.

-At 11am just before parade kick off, about 100 EDF Energy staff members were lined up practising their moves and grooves, wearing multi-coloured t-shirts emblazoned with the tag line #dancewithzingy!
+At 11 a.m. just before parade kick off, around 100 EDF Energy staff members were lined up practising their moves and grooves, wearing multi-coloured t-shirts emblazoned with the tag line #dancewithzingy!
 Most were wearing false eyelashes, flower garlands and face paints.
 I camped it up too using our camera operator’s neon green masking tape to decorate my arms and legs!

-The Outlook video crew were quick to squeeze our way in amongst the crowds and immerse ourselves into the event to capture the very best of the parade.
-I went onto the upper deck half way through the procession, and suddenly the Pride spirit hit me so I joined in with the dancing.
-I wished I’d listened more to the dance rehearsal the night before but didn’t seem too out of sync with the rest of the EDF Energy team!
+The Outlook video crew were quick to squeeze our way in among the crowds and immerse ourselves into the event to capture the very best of the parade.
+I went onto the upper deck halfway through the procession, and suddenly the Pride spirit hit me so I joined in with the dancing.
+I wished I’d listened more to the dance rehearsal the night before, but didn’t seem too out of sync with the rest of the EDF Energy team!

-A fun day’s filming for EDF Energy at Brighton Pride, ending with a refreshing half a lager back at the hotel whilst we transferred our vast (sorry editor) amount of footage onto hard drives ready for the edit.
+A fun day’s filming for EDF Energy at Brighton Pride ended with a refreshing half a lager back at the hotel while we transferred our vast (sorry Editor) amount of footage onto hard drives ready for the edit.

 You can see more the video here: